England cricket coach must isolate, will miss 4th Ashes test | Sports-Games

 Cricket Australia is confident the Sydney test can go ahead as planned, despite rising case numbers in the city and the outbreak in England's camp.

-Both teams will fly to Sydney on a chartered flight on Friday morning, and have an entire hotel complex booked out for them in the city's eastern suburbs to minimize risk of contracting the virus.
+Both teams will fly to Sydney on a chartered flight on Friday morning and have an entire hotel complex booked out for them in the city's eastern suburbs to minimize the risk of contracting the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)